ryanfitzer/csscat/readme.md

 ## Testing ##

 While I develop more robust tests, I've created a simple smoke-test to be viewed in the browser.
-If successful, the page will show 3 green checkmarks next to green text of the individual filenames.
-If unsuccessful, the possible states are:

-- A red "x" image (or no image at all) in place of the green checkmark.
-This means the relative asset paths were not correctly rewritten to reference their new context.
-- The filename text will be red, meaning the file was not properly imported.

 Viewing the results in the browser allows for easy debugging until I can get proper unit tests developed.
 If you find a particular scenario in your css that fails, let me know and I'll update the smoke-test.

-To run the tests:
+### Running the Smoke Test

     $ cd path/to/where/you/installed/csscat
     $ node smoke-test/test.sample

-If your browser does not automatically open index.html (currently OSX only), use the following url:

-    file://path/to/where/you/installed/csscat/smoke-test/sample-build/index.html
+### Viewing the Results

+A new directory will be created in the smoke-test directory named "sample-build".
+Open the enclosed "index.html" in a browser.

+### Reading the Results

+**PASS**: All text is green.
+A green checkmark image to the left of text.

+**FAIL**: Red text and/or red "x" image and/or no "x" image to the left of text.

 ## Roadmap ##